daviddavo/blog.ddavo.me/content/posts/tutorials/bind-override.en.md

 	listen-on-v6 { any; }; # You can set it to "none" if you don't want to use IPv6 DNS };
 ```

+> It is important to tell the server to ignore dnssec requests.
+> If we don't do that, the server could reply with a signed response, but with
+> an incorrect (outside) address.

 ### Starting the server